marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 {{</mermaid>}}

 In this scenario, whilst the server/application layer will be serving the vector tiles, we want to almost exclusively use the database to do this operation as it's expensive.

+_**When to use / Trade‑offs**: Serve MVT for dynamic, interactive maps at scale; DB‑generated tiles are fast and cacheable but shift CPU to the database—monitor load and cache aggressively._

 #### Routing